cockroachdb/docs/cockroachcloud/migrations-page.md

 Statements are displayed as follows:

 - A statement that succeeded is displayed without further detail.
 - A statement that failed is displayed with `[error]` and a message with error details.
-If the failure was due to an incidental error, the message also states `This error may automatically resolve once an earlier statement no longer errors`.
+If the failure was due to an incidental error, the message also states: `This error may automatically resolve once an earlier statement no longer errors`.
 - A statement with a suggestion is displayed with `[suggestion]`, a message with suggestion details, and an **Acknowledge** checkbox.

 To edit a statement, click the statement and enter your changes.
 Your changes are saved when you click outside the statement.